Something v. Nothing

 Thus, we find that each interested party needs to personally participate in making this argument, in order for that arguant to find the reasoning satisfactory.

+That is, there are such things that one cannot prove to you, but which you need to evaluate for yourself.
 The lawyer’s philosophy of ontology to understand the original identity, which satisfies the condition of “always”, is such a thing.

-Thus, we find the argument by the Plaintiffs to be “basic” rather than “trivial”: something more insightful and ‘true’ versus ‘not wrong’ and arbitrary.
+Thus, we find the argument by the Plaintiffs to be “basic” rather than “trivial”: something insightful and ‘true’ versus ‘not wrong’ and arbitrary.

 The Judge (with a smile on its face, addressing the Court): At last, this case is closed; and yet still remains open to each!